RealDevExpert/Lifelines_NEXT/Strainphlan_3_NEXT.md

-### Strainphlan 3.0 analysis for Lifelines NEXT pilot
+# Strainphlan 3.0 analysis for Lifelines NEXT pilot

-# Adapted from Biobakery (StrainPhlAn 3.0) by Ranko Gascesa, Trishla Sinha (2021)
+Adapted from Biobakery (StrainPhlAn 3.0)
+Authors: Ranko Gascesa, Trishla Sinha, Asier Fernandez

+### Description
-# The script shows how strain profiling was performed using Strainphlan 3 for all samples, for all species
+The script shows how strain profiling was performed using Strainphlan 3 for all samples, for all species

-### Step1: Reconstruct all species stains
+# Step1: Reconstruct all species stains

 (see main microbiome profiling pipeline)